Find information on how interest is charged on PAYE and Construction Industry Scheme (CIS) payments made late if you're an employer.

 When interest is charged

-HM Revenue and Customs (HMRC) charges interest on any late PAYE and Construction Industry Scheme (CIS) payments.
+HMRC charges interest on any late PAYE and Construction Industry Scheme (CIS) payments.
 This is to compensate the Exchequer for late payment and to provide a measure of fairness to those taxpayers who pay what is due on time.

 HMRC will charge interest on all unpaid: